US officials worry about ‘chilling effect’ on combating election disinformation after order limiting Biden administration contact with social platforms - Local News 8

 The injunction could give cover to social media companies that may already want to pull back on some of their platforms’ rules or staff around election integrity, said Harbath.

-Meta declined to comment on this story.
-Twitter and YouTube did not immediately respond to a request for comment.
+Meta and YouTube declined to comment on this story.
+Twitter did not respond to a request for comment.

 Last fall and spring, Meta laid off several members of its platform integrity teams that investigate disinformation and coordinated troll and harassment campaigns, CNN previously reported.